rocksnow1942/ngs_server/README.md

 ### Step 4.
 Create environment variables files.

 Create `.env` file under `ngs_server` folder.
-Put in the following content with proper changes.
+Put in the following content with proper changes inside "`< >`".
+It will be fine if some are not changed.
+Website should still be able to run.

     SECRET_KEY=a_secret_key
     DATABASE_URL=mysql+pymysql://ngs_server_user:ngs_server_password@localhost:3306/ngs?charset=utf8mb4